x-square/analytics/24_01_data_analytics.md

 ### No data

+: Data issue of no data

 | **Possible Solutions** | **Examples of solutions in real life** |
 |------------------------|----------------------------------------|
 | Gather the data on a small scale to perform a preliminary analysis and then request additional time to complete the analysis after you have collected more data | If you are surveying employees about what they think about a new performance and bonus plan, use a sample for a preliminary analysis.
 Then, ask for another 3 weeks to collect the data from all employees. |
 | If there isn't time to collect data, perform the analysis using proxy data from other datasets.
 This is the most common workaround. | If you are analyzing peak travel times for commuters but don't have the data for a particular city, use the data from another city with a similar size and demographic. |

-: Data issue of no data

 ### Too little data

+: Data issue of too little data

 | **Possible Solutions** | **Examples of solutions in real life** |
 |------------------------|----------------------------------------|
 | Do the analysis using proxy data along with actual data. | If you are analyzing trends for owners of golden retrievers, make your dataset larger by including the data from owners of labradors. |
 | Adjust your analysis to align with the data you already have. | If you are missing data for 18 to 24-year-olds, do the analysis but note the following limitation in your report: this conclusion applies to adults 25 years and older only. |

-: Data issue of too little data

 ### Wrong data, including data with errors

+: Data issue of wrong data and errors

 | **Possible Solutions** | **Examples of solutions in real life** |
 |------------------------|----------------------------------------|